 Clicking Header Options takes you to Header in Customizer Settings where you have the option to modify settings for:

 You have three distinct header options in the Astra free theme: logo to the left, logo on top, or logo to the right of your menu.

 Select how you want the header area to look such as logo and menu placement for both desktop and mobile.

 Choose bottom border size and color.

 Astra Pro Header Styles

-- Transparent Header (this is now also available in free theme).
-Your primary header background is transparent which provides a seamless look with your menu over a large cover image.
+- Transparent Header – Your primary header background is transparent which provides a seamless look with a menu over a large cover image.

 - Sticky Header – Menu sticks to top of website when you scroll.

 - Above Header – This setting allows you to show your CTA, contact info, social media icons, menus, etc. above your header section.